samokhodkin/whippet-db/README.md

 ## Features

-* **Performance.** In non-journaling mode its CRUD speed range reaches 5-7M op/sec for small objects, while in the journaling mode over an SSD the write speed is about 150-250K op/sec.
+* **Performance.** In non-journaling mode its CRUD speed range reaches 5-7M op/sec for small fixed-size objects, while in the journaling mode over an SSD the write speed is about 150-250K op/sec.

 * **Journaling mode** makes Whippet to keep the updates atomic, so the integrity of a database doesn't suffer from a sudden power outage.
 By default the updates are eventually durable.
 This means that in the case of an application failure all updates remain intact, while in the case of a system or hardware failure a number of the very recent updates may be lost.
 You may also opt for instant durability, at the cost of much lower speed.